denten-bin/prosecheck/README.md

 *A clean,<sup>1</sup> powerful,<sup>2</sup> portable<sup>3</sup> prose
 analysis console for the [command line][2].*

-1. easy to install and it does something useful out of the box without complexity
+<sup>1. easy to install and it does something useful out of the box without
+complexity</sup>

 2. smart, advanced options for those wanting to use them